-Starting from the time you first open a Self-Directed Roth IRA, the account must be established for a minimum of five years.
+Starting when you first open a Self-Directed Roth IRA, the account must be established for a minimum of five years.

 You must be 59 ½ or older.

-Example 1: If you open the Self-Directed Roth IRA when you are 58, you will have a fully tax free account when you are 63.
+Example 1: Example 1: If you open the Self-Directed Roth IRA at 58, you will have an entirely tax-free account when you are 63.

-Example 2: If you open the Self-Directed Roth IRA when you are 53, you will not have a fully tax free account until you are 59 ½.
+Example 2: Example 2: If you open the Self-Directed Roth IRA at 53, you will not have an entirely tax-free account until 59 ½.

 Note: The above rules apply to conversions from a Traditional IRA to a Roth also.